I listened to a 30 minute YouTube video from Simon Sinek today. He got me thinking about what I am doing to grow my business.

 - Give sincerely thinking of only the other person.

-As I listened to Simon’s speech I was reminded we must understanding people and care for others in order to be truly successful in our businesses and lives.
+As I listened to Simon’s speech I was reminded we must understand people and care for others in order to be truly successful in our businesses and lives.
 The rewards from giving can not be measured by dollars or a P&L.

 Do you have any other ways to help others using LinkedIn?
 Please share with us in the comments.